 Tent framing does not perform as well in high wind as traditional tents.

 3-season tent with a 600mm Coated rain fly that keeps water out.
 The "easy up" technology features a fiberglass frame system that allows for quick setups.
 At 17 pounds, it's light for a tent this big.

 The netting has been known to rip when forced, might require a mending wit a sewing needle.

-With a base size of 20'x10', this is an extra spacious tent that first two qyeen-size air mattresses or 12 people in sleeping bags.
+With a base size of 20-inch by 10-inch, this is an extra spacious tent that first two qyeen-size air mattresses or 12 people in sleeping bags.
 It also comes with internal storage pockets, hanging wall organizer, steel stakes, and an expandable carry bag

 This tent is pretty high profile, so you'll have to make sure you stake it down well.